 Psychology 230 Research Methods in Psychology

 This course prepares the student with tools for understanding how research studies in psychology are conceptualized, designed, carried out, interpreted, and disseminated to the public.
 Use of library and Internet resources, ethical guidelines in the conduct of research and the skills of good scientific writing are emphasized.
 Students work independently and in small groups to design and conduct their own research projects.
-Prerequisites: Psychology 125; Statistics 110, 212, or 263.
+Prerequisites: PSYCH 125; STAT 110, STAT 212, STAT 214, or ECON 263.
 Offered each semester.

 Sociology/Anthropology 371 Foundations of Social Science Research: Quantitative Methods

 Students gain the skills necessary to conduct and critically evaluate quantitative research.
 Students learn the underlying theoretical assumptions and orientations of quantitative research, including research design, sampling techniques, strategies for data collection, and approaches to analysis.
 Students gain practice in data analysis by conducting a research project and using the Statistical Package for the Social Sciences (SPSS), a standard in sociology.
 Open to sociology/anthropology majors only.
-Prerequisite: Statistics 110 or 212.
+Prerequisite: STAT 110 or STAT 212 or STAT 214.
 Offered annually in the fall semester.
 Counts toward environmental studies major (social science track).